 Celebrating its 10th anniversary, the theater has made many changes as a result of receiving grants from the city and performing in multipurpose rooms in various city buildings to being financially self-sustaining and calling the 90-seat Front Row Theater at the Dougherty Station Community Center its home for the current schedule of three productions a year.

 Cunningham, who has starred in just about every play except the ones he directed, says the most successful plays have been family-oriented.
 While many of the productions require as few as five and up to a maximum of 20 cast members, finding those regular people who want to act and stay for consecutive productions continues to be one of the challenges, he adds.

 The Community Theater has been able to thrive and present classic productions such as "Harvey," "Jack and the Beanstalk," "The Odd Couple," "Into the Woods" and holiday staples such as this year's "Bah Humbug!
 Scrooge's Christmas Carol" despite little or no marketing budget, limited rehearsal time, no prop or set designer and no stage crew beyond the small group of volunteers.

-One of the secrets to the Community Theater's longevity has
+One of the secrets to the Community Theater's longevity has to be Cunningham himself.

 "I'm not a quitter who walks away, and I don't mind putting in the work," he says.
 "I know I've made a difference in kids' lives with this theater group, and that impact is extremely rewarding."